luismts/100-days-of-blockchain-code/README.md

 # 100 Days Of Blockchain Code - Log

-## 100 Days Of Blockchain Code is a pledge to dedicate at least 1 hour of studying or coding to blockchain development for 100 days
+## 100 Days Of Blockchain Code is a pledge to dedicate at least 1 hour of study or coding to blockchain development for 100 days
 Inspired by [Siraj Raval's 100 Days Of ML Code challenge](https://www.youtube.com/watch?v=cuQMBj1cWPo)